quiltdata/t4/docs/Technical Reference.md

     ![](./imgs/outputs.png)

 12. Select the stack and open the Outputs tab.
-Copy the `CloudFrontDomain` value&mdash;this is your CloudFront origin.
+These should be two values there.
+One is labeled `CloudFrontDomain`.
+The other is labeled `LoadBalancerDNSName`.
+These are the endpoints for your catalog and your authorization services, respectively.
+They still need to be mapped to user-facing URLs via DNS.

-13. Set a `CNAME` record with your DNS service that points to your `CloudFrontDomain`.
-Double check that this the `CloudFrontDomain` value matches the `AllowedOrigin` value in the CORS policy you set in step 1.
+13. Go to your DNS service (if you are using AWS, this is [Route 53](https://aws.amazon.com/route53/)).
+Create two `CNAME` records: one mapping your catalog URL (`QuiltWebHost`) to the `CloudFrontDomain`, and one mapping your auth service URL (`RegistryHost`) to the `LoadBalancerDNSName`.
+Make sure that the value you set for `CloudFrontDomain` matches the value you set for `AllowedOrigin` in step 1.

 If all went well, your catalog should now be available and accessible.